 Security.
-Security personnel should be stationed at the door of each locker room (competition days only) after accompanying the teams and officials from the ice.
+Security personnel should be stationed at the door of each locker room (competition days only) after accompanying the teams and officials to and from the field.

 Supplies.
-Each locker room must be clean and adequately supplied with towels, toilet paper, water and ice, soft drinks (Coke products), and grease boards, markers and erasers for all practices and games.
+Each locker room must be clean and adequately supplied with towels, toilet paper, water and ice, and white boards, markers and erasers for all practices and matches.
 The committee will inspect the locker rooms prior to the first practice.